impeccableai/axii-examples/tasks/classification_metrics/README.md

 # Classification Metrics
 ## Description
-This script computes metrics for classification tasks, such as precision, recall, F1 score, and accuracy.
+This Task computes metrics for classification tasks, such as precision, recall, F1 score, and accuracy.
 It reads a dataset in CSV format and calculates these metrics for each unique class in the dataset.
 The results are written to an output CSV file.

 ## Inputs
 - `dataset` - input CSV file containing classification results